 Above the throne, the ceiling fresco by Tiepolo celebrates that vast Spanish empire — upon which the sun never set.
 A rainbow leads to a macho red-caped conquistador and American Indians — just some more distant Spanish subjects.

 The king's front yard?
 It's enjoyed by all the people of Madrid.
 And this plaza is another example of how throughout Europe, energetic governments are turning formerly car-congested wastelands into charming public spaces.
-Madrid's mayor is nicknamed "the mole" for all the digging he's doing.
+Madrid's mayor is nicknamed "the mole" for all the digging he's done.
 Where's all the traffic?
 Under your feet.